shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-12-10- spark_summary_1.md

 # **PySpark Daily December Summary I**

-Something I decided would be fun to do on a daily basis; write **pyspark** code everyday and post about it, this is mainly because I don't use it as often as I would like, so this is my motivation.
-If you too want to join in, just fork the notebook (**[on Kaggle]((https://www.kaggle.com/code/shtrausslearning/mldsai-pyspark-daily-posts))**) and practice various pyspark codings everyday!
-Visit my **[telegram channel](https://t.me/mldsai_info)** if you have any questions or just post them here!

-Here I will be posting summaries that cover roughtly 10 days worth of posts that I make **[on Kaggle](https://www.kaggle.com/code/shtrausslearning/mldsai-pyspark-daily-posts)**, so that would equate to three posts a month

 <div style="width: 100%; font-family: Trebuchet MS; font-weight: bold;">
     <div style="padding-top: 40%; position: relative; background-color: #000000; border-radius:10px;">
         <div style="background-image: url('images/spark_intro.png'); background-size: cover; background-position: center; position: absolute; top: 0; left: 0; right: 0; bottom: 0; opacity: 0.5; border-radius:10px">